jideCreppy/ticket-master/README.md

 DB_DATABASE=laravel
 DB_USERNAME=sail
 DB_PASSWORD=password

-Note: If you run into DB connection issues with the host name (DB_HOST) set as mysql you can substitute the host name (DB_HOST) for 0.0.0.0 which is the default docker network bridge IP.
 ```

+#### Note: If you run into DB connection issues with the host name (DB_HOST) set as mysql you can substitute the host name (DB_HOST) for 0.0.0.0 which is the default docker network bridge IP.

 # Mail Notification (Mailpit)

+#### Add the following environment variables to your .env configuration file.
+In a new browser window navigate to: http:://localhost:8025/
 ```
-Add the following environment variables to your .env configuration file.
-Then in a new browser window navigate to: http:://localhost:8025/

 MAIL_MAILER=smtp
 MAIL_HOST=0.0.0.0
 MAIL_PORT=1025